 To be considered for admissions for the Fall/August semester, applicants must submit their applications by June 30, 2021.

 For students seeking admittance after attending another institution, credits may be transferred into the NSU program.
-Credits will be determined on a case by case basis and must be deemed comparable in level, content, and rigor to those within the M.S. in Family Therapy program.
+Credits will be determined on a case by case basis and must be deemed comparable in level, content, and rigor to those within the M.S. in Couple and Family Therapy program.
 All transfer students must satisfy all admission requirements and complete all admission procedures.